A possible work stoppage at Canada's two largest railways could disrupt the U.S. supply chain next week - ExBulletin

 A possible work stoppage at Canada's two largest railways could disrupt the U.S. supply chain next week

-DETROIT — Canada's two largest railways are starting to shut down their shipping networks as a labour dispute with the Teamsters union threatens to lead to lockouts or strikes that would disrupt cross-border trade with the United States.
+DETROIT Canada's two largest railways are beginning to shut down their shipping networks as a labour dispute with the Teamsters union threatens to lead to lockouts or strikes that would disrupt cross-border trade with the United States.

 Canadian Pacific Railways in Kansas City and Canadian National, which transport millions of tons of goods across the border, have stopped handling some shipments of hazardous materials and refrigerated goods.